-Commencing with October 26, 1955, such weekly or daily employees who become eligible on or after such date, as above provided, shall, beginning with the date they so become eligible, earn with Producer fifty percent (50%) more in vacation time and money based upon the applicable weekly or daily employee\\ vacation schedule employee shall be deemed to have an "eligible year" if he has worked at least seven-twelfths (7/12) of the number of days otherwise required under Paragraph 72(e) to attain an eligible year.
+Commencing with October 26, 1955, such weekly or daily employees who become eligible on or after such date, as above provided, shall, beginning with the date they so become eligible, earn with Producer fifty percent (50%) more in vacation time and money

+5 The term "eligible year" shall be applied in the following manner with respect to calendar year 1988 to take account of the WGA strike: As to calendar year 1988 only, an employee shall be deemed to have an "eligible year" if he has worked at least seven-twelfths (7/12) of the number of days otherwise required under Paragraph 72(e) to attain an eligible year.
 Thus, any employee who has worked 58 or more "straight time" days for Producer during calendar year 1988 shall be deemed to have an "eligible year" for purposes of the additional vacation provision.